xsampedro/quantum3_docs/output/realtime/connection-and-authentication/regions.md

 Theoretically, you could:

-- have the same exact ping to multiple regions from the same device.
-So it is random, if you end up with different regions on clients connected to the same network.
+- have the _same ping to multiple regions_ from the same device.
+Even clients connected to the same network can end up on different regions.
-- different ping values for the same region on different devices (or different retries on the same device) connected to the same network.
+- have different ping values _for the same region_ on different devices (or different retries on the same device) connected to the same network.

-For instance, in the case of "us" and "usw" (or "ru" and "rue"), you could either make use of the online regions allowlist to select the ones you want and drop the others or connect to an explicit region.
+For instance, in the case of "us" and "usw", you could either use the Regions Allowlist to select the ones you want or make clients connect to a specific region.

 To debug, set the logging level to "Info" and clear the "current best region" (in PUN: PhotonNetwork.BestRegionSummaryInPreferences = null).
 Have a look at the details or send us the log via mail.